The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Introduction

 In this work, we address the general problems stated above at once by proposing the \textit{meta-VQE} algorithm.
 A meta-VQE encodes the Hamiltonian parameters into the first layers of the quantum circuit, dividing the circuit into two parts: encoding and processing.
-Next, the meta-VQE is trained with a small set of the Hamiltonian parameters by constructing a cost function that is a combination of all expected values.
-Finally, the meta-VQE has "learned" the Hamiltonian, and we can simply introduce other values for the Hamiltonian parameters into the circuit and obtain a good estimation of the ground state energy.
-If this estimation is not precise enough, we can use the resulting circuit of the meta-VQE as a starting point for a standard VQE, providing a good initial guess and avoiding the random initialization problem, i.e. barren plateaus \cite{mcclean_barren_2018}.
+Next, the meta-VQE is trained with a small set of Hamiltonian parameters by constructing a cost func- tion that is a combination of all expected values.
+Finally, the meta-VQE has “learned” the Hamiltonian, and we can simply introduce other values of the Hamiltonian parameters into the circuit and obtain a good estimation of the ground-state energy.
+If this estimation is not precise enough, we can use the resulting circuit of the meta-VQE as a starting point for a standard VQE, providing a good initial guess and avoiding the random-initialization problem, i.e., barren plateaus \cite{mcclean_barren_2018}.

-This algorithm is inspired on quantum machine learning algorithms (QML), which in turn are inspired in classical neural networks \cite{Cao2017,Romero2017,schuld_quantum_2018,verdon_learning_2019,schuld_circuit-centric_2020,perez-salinas_data_2020,abbas_quantum_2020}.
-As these algorithms propose, we design a parametrized quantum circuit to be trained with a set of values from a given model, in our case, a physical Hamiltonian.
-We treat the meta-VQE encoding part as a quantum neural network that learns the Hamiltonian encoding.
+This algorithm is inspired by quantum (QML) and other algorithms that use metatechniques \cite{Cao2017,Romero2017,schuld_quantum_2018, verdon_learning_2019,schuld_circuit-centric_2020,perez-salinas_data_2020,abbas_quantum_2020, cVQE}.
+As these algorithms propose, we design a parameterized quantum circuit to be trained with a set of values from a given model, in our case, a physical Hamiltonian.
+We treat the encoding part of the meta-VQE as a quan- tum neural network that learns the encoding of the Hamiltonian.
 The processing part guides the encoded state towards the ground state.
-The characteristic trait of the meta-VQE is that it can be used to first explore the ground state energies of Hamiltonian parameter space with only a few training points and then use the result as an initial state for a precise VQE.
+We observe two advantages of this algorithm: \textit{(i)} it can be used to first explore the ground state energies of ground-state energies of the Hamiltonian parameter space with only a few training points and then use the result as an initial state for a precise VQE, and \textit{(ii)} the encoding in a VQA proves valuable and helps these algorithms to find the ground state.
 The meta-VQE can be interpreted as a QML application for quantum simulation suited for the NISQ era.